sc-ventures/cloudbreak-documentation/docs/dev-spi.md

 }
 ```

-### Variants
+### Support for Modularity

-OpenStack is highly modular.
-It allows you to install different components, for example for volume storage or networking (Nova networking, Neutron, etc.).
-Or, in some scenarios, some components such as Heat may not installed at all.
+Cloudbreak uses **variants** to deal with highly modular providers such as OpenStack, which allows you to install different components for volume storage, networking, and so on, or to exclude certain components.
+For example, Nova or Neutron can be used for networking in OpenStack and some components such as Heat may not installed at all in some deployment scenarios.

-Cloudbreak's SPI interface reflects this flexibility using so called variants.
-This means that if some part of cloud provider (typically OpenStack) is using different component, you don't need re-implement the complete stack but just use a different variant and re-implement the part that is different.
+Cloudbreak's SPI interface uses variants to support this flexibility: if some part of the cloud provider is using a different component, you don't need to re-implement the complete stack, but just use a different variant and re-implement the part that is different.

+>>>>TO-DO: What do you mean by reference implementation?
+Do you mean example/model implementation?

-The reference implementation for this feature can be found in  [cloud-openstack](https://github.com/hortonworks/cloudbreak/tree/master/cloud-openstack) module which support a HEAT and NATIVE variants.
-The HEAT variant utilizes the Heat templating to launch a stack, but the NATIVE variant starts the cluster by using a sequence of API calls without Heat to achieve the same result, although both of them are using the same authentication and credential management.
+The reference implementation for this feature can be found in the [cloud-openstack](https://github.com/hortonworks/cloudbreak/tree/master/cloud-openstack) module which supports a HEAT and NATIVE variants.
+While the HEAT variant utilizes the Heat templating to launch a stack, the NATIVE variant starts the cluster by using a sequence of API calls without Heat to achieve the same result.
+Both of them use the same authentication and credential management.

-### Development

-For instructions to set up your development environment, see [Local Development Setup](dev-local-dev.md).